TRUE Costs for DIY Roofing in 2023

 Not sure reroofing your home is the right choice?

-TruBlue Roofing takes meticulous care in obtaining the right materials and team to reroof your home.
+TruBlue Roofing and Remodeling takes meticulous care in obtaining the right materials and team to reroof your home.
 We go above and beyond to make sure all city or town building codes are adhered to and that the job is to code, everytime.
 That means we save you the hassle of going back and forth to city offices and filling out complex paperwork, dealing with insurance companies, or risking injury.
 We handle it all for you!
 Call us today in Raleigh at (919) 589-7290 or in Wilmington at (910) 319-7249 or fill out the form below for a free no obligation roof inspection and quote.

 For more tips about DIY roof replacement, check out our blog article “Should you reshingle your own roof?”